 Create a sanctuary of calm with muted green infusions that help to quiet our minds and bring comfort to decluttered spaces.
 Naturally joyful and optimistic, soft, organic shades encourage creativity and self-expression with a modern twist.
 It's always fun having a spring refresh with green living room ideas.

-Ashley Banbury, senior color designer, Dutch Boy Paints, says: Color we are bringing into the home is affected greatly by the world around us.
+Ashley Banbury, senior color designer, Dutch Boy Paints (opens in new tab), says: Color we are bringing into the home is affected greatly by the world around us.
 Currently, we are designing spaces that create a comfortable and calming sanctuary.
 Dutch Boy® Paints’ 2022 One-Coat Color of the Year, Cypress Garden, is all about helping DIYers create spaces that are immersed in tones of nature.
 Cypress Garden can infuse serenity into our daily schedules with a gentle color that complements both warm and cool undertones, in wood and accents, that we have embraced into our homes.’
+This is one of the best living room trends 2022.

 3. Blue beyonds